sweirich/sweirich-webpage/cv/service.md

 ## Program Committee Membership (conference/symposium)

+- Formal Structures for Computation and Deduction (FSCD) 2021.
 - History of Programming Languages (HOPL IV) 2020.
 - Symposium on Trends in Functional Programming (TFP) 2020.
 - Principles of Programming Languages (POPL) 2018.